NCEAS/metacat/docs/user/metacat/source/configuration.rst

 After obtaining an admin (auth) token, save it to the default path (below).
 If you wish to save it elsewhere, be sure to update the global properties' ``Admin Token Path`` value with your custom path.

- Default Value for the Admin (auth) token:
+ Default Value for the admin (auth) token:

  ::